 After redevelopment: Photo by the Watershed Company.
 Design by Paul Broadhurst and Associates.

 In the region, there is a growing awareness of the impacts of hardscape shore protection on the natural environment.
 At the same time, soft shorelines are gaining recognition as one adaption technique to address impacts from increased coastal storms and rising sea levels.
 Jurisdictions seek regulatory solutions for protecting the environment and encouraging adaptation to climate change.
 The need to address adaptation to climate change has sparked a response from local, state, and provincial governments.

 The Green Shores for Homes program offers these jurisdictions guidance, a process to follow, and potential incentives to achieve these goals.

 Soft shore alternatives are critical.
-They allow property owners to address erosion in an ecological manner while mitigating the impacts of increased coastal inundation from climate change.
-The Green Shores for Homes program provides a crucial pathway for property owners to protect and restore their shorelines with the support of local jurisdictions, conserving and enhancing coastal ecology and human wellbeing for future generations.
+They allow property owners to address erosion ecologically while mitigating the impacts of increased coastal inundation from climate change.
+The Green Shores for Homes program provides a crucial pathway for property owners to protect and restore their shorelines with the support of local jurisdictions, conserving and enhancing coastal ecology and human well-being for future generations.